-With your Solo 401(k) Plan, you have the option to take out a loan.
+With your Solo 401(k) Plan, you have the option to take out a loan tax and penalty-free.
 You can borrow up to 50% of your retirement funds, or $50,000 – whichever is less.
 You can use this money for any purpose.
 As a result, it truly comes in handy during financial crisis.
 You will not receive a penalty because it’s a loan, not a distribution.

 The interest rate for the loan is low, however the payback is five years.
 Due to the short payback, it’s important to keep in mind that the payments are higher and therefore more difficult to pay off.
 If you cannot pay back the loan in five years, it will then be considered a withdrawal.
 If you’re younger than 59 1/2, you’ll receive a penalty and have to pay income tax.